kubernetes-sigs/azuredisk-csi-driver/deploy/example/modifyvolume/README.md

 - `VolumeAttributesClass` feature gate on `external-provisioner` sidecar container in CSI driver controller
 - `VolumeAttributesClass` feature gate on `external-resizer` sidecar container in CSI driver controller

-To learn more about this feature, please refer to the [Kubernetes documentation for the feature](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/).
+To learn more about this feature, please refer to the [Kubernetes documentation for VolumeAttributesClass feature](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/).

 ## Parameters
 You could specify the following parameters in `VolumeAttributesClass`: